abagusetty/CMakeBuild/dox/MacroDocumentation.md

 Certain tasks are done so often (or are so easy to mess-up) in CMakeBuild that we have created macros/functions for them (the difference between a macro and a function in CMake is that functions establish new scope and should be preferred to avoid contaminating the global scope).
-For most languages, documentation would be contained in the comments of the macros and then compiled into nice pretty documents by something like Doxygen, but I'm unaware of any such tool for CMake scripts (probably because who writes a manual for their build system?
-Answer: this guy (points to self)).
-Anyways, I've written the documentation for the macros manually.

 Below you will find a list of the major categories of macros, along with a list of the functions contained within that category.
 Richer documentation for